DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 Tree data options are updated once an end-user interacts with the UI.
 Handle option changes using the `TreeDataState` plugin's `onExpandedRowIdsChange` event, and request data from the server using the applied tree data options.
 Once the page data is received from the server, pass it to the `Grid` component's `rows` property.

-.embedded-demo({ "path": "grid-tree-data/remote", "showThemeVariants": true })
+.embedded-demo({ "path": "grid-tree-data/remote", "showThemeSelector": true })